 Exception 0xc0000006 (disk error while paging) has occurred.

-- Power on errors reporting virtual machine couldn't locate the virtual disk.
+- Power on errors reporting virtual machine cannot locate the virtual disk.

 - Virtual machine stops responding with a black screen.

-The method of performing a disk check differs between operating systems.
+Disk check methods differs between operating systems.
 Refer to the section below that matches your operating system.

 - Double-click the My Computer icon (Windows XP) or Computer icon (Windows 7).

 - Right-click the entry for your local disk.

 - Click Check Now.